 “Where the head goes, the body follows”

-Many of us believe that “the way to a man’s heart is through his stomach”.
+Many of us believe that “the way to a man’s heart is through his stomach.”
 NO, no, I did not really mean that.
+Just teasing.
 Although no doubt I got the attention of some people.
 (The hungry ones, I guess.)

-Many of us think that if you can convince the MIND, the heart will follow.
+Many of us think that if you can convince the MIND, the actions will follow.
 Change the mind, that will change the behavior.

 This is a famous saying by Confucius: